-12 Everyday Things That Pose Huge Security Risks
+12 Everyday Items That Can Be HUGE Security Risks

-Unfortunately, in today's super-connected world, your personal information is at a higher risk than ever.
-But just tweaking some of your simple habits can make you less likely to be scammed or even robbed.
+Unfortunately, in today's super-connected world your personal information is at a higher risk than ever.
+But adjusting some of your habits can make you less likely to be scammed or hacked.

 Check out these home security tips:

 “Recently, charging stations have expanded more and more into the public sphere,” Turner told Reader’s Digest.
 And that’s not surprising — people constantly have their phones and other devices on them and are happy to have a convenient spot to charge them up.

 What is surprising, though, is the security risk these public stations can pose.